 I’ve probably already answered this above.
-If you are serious about quitting your day job and carving out a career for yourself online through starting your own business or becoming an Influencer like myself, I would say having a one is essential!
+If you are serious about quitting your day job and carving out a career for yourself online by starting your own business or becoming an Influencer like me, I would say having one is essential!

 1. It’s Yours!